 Once hired, you may consider allowing community managers to work like franchise owners and make semi-executive decisions about the space.
 This autonomy could allow each space to function more effectively and provide coworking space staff with an increased sense of ownership and commitment.

-As coworking spaces have low economies of scale, scaling your coworking space would require spending twice on rent and twice on manpower.
+As coworking spaces generally have low economies of scale, scaling your coworking space would require spending twice on rent and twice on manpower.
 One way to cut down costs is to automate processes.
 There are many ways to automate, some include letting new clients register themselves, book meeting rooms and even check their monthly payments.

 Your team should then be able to remotely lock and unlock rooms, for instance.
 Automation could cut down coworking space staff by half in the long run, increasing profit margins.